Skip to main content

 Operational Economics of AI-Augmented OnlyFans Talent Agencies (2026)

-A vendor-neutral analysis of operating models, total cost of ownership, and the autonomous-vs-assisted threshold.
+An analysis of operating models, total cost of ownership, and the autonomous-vs-assisted threshold.

 What this paper covers

 The OnlyFans creator-economy support market has matured into a category of professional talent agencies that operate dozens of creator accounts simultaneously, with formalised P&L structures and increasingly sophisticated tooling layers.
 There is no published academic literature on this category, and most public discussion is vendor marketing rather than analysis.
-This paper attempts a vendor-neutral framework, drawing only on publicly cited industry data and competitor public pricing pages.
+This paper attempts a structured framework, drawing only on publicly cited industry data and competitor public pricing pages.

 We focus on the 5-to-25-creator agency tier because (a) below 5 creators, agency economics resemble solo-creator-with-assistant operations rather than agency operations; and (b) above 25 creators, agencies typically negotiate custom enterprise pricing across all tooling providers.